Web Portal

 Problems?

 If the webportal container isn't working, it most likely can't connect to the database.
-In that case, you can check the connection strings within the common.conf file in the source code.
-For the docker setup, the content of this file should match the common-release.conf, which should again match the exposed ports in the docker-compose.yaml.
+In that case, you can check the connection strings within the common-release.conf file (the common.conf file that is used for the docker build) in the source code.
+The ports and connection urls must match those in the docker-compose.

 Developer Setup